Guo Yuanqiang: Career in Guangdong

 Guo began his political career in August 2003, when he was appointed deputy director of Guangdong Provincial Quality Supervision Bureau.
 In July 2008, he became vice mayor of Maoming, party secretary of Gaozhou and chairman of Gaozhou Municipal People's Congress.
 He became director and party branch secretary of Guangdong Provincial Department of Foreign Trade and Economic Cooperation in March 2012, which was reshuffled as Guangdong Provincial Department of Commerce in December 2013.
 In March 2016, he was transferred to the coastal city Zhuhai and appointed party secretary and chairman of Zhuhai Municipal People's Congress.
 His predecessor Li Jia was placed under investigation by the Central Commission for Discipline Inspection, the party's internal disciplinary body, for "serious violations of regulations".

 Career in Jiangsu

 In January 2018, he was transferred to east China's Jiangsu province and appointed vice governor.
-In October 2019, he became secretary general of CPC Jiangsu Provincial Committee and party secretary of Jiangsu Provincial Organ Working Committee, and was admitted to member of the standing committee of the CPC Jiangsu Provincial Committee, the province's top authority.
-He concurrently served as head of Organization Department of CPC Jiangsu Provincial Committee and president of Jiangsu Party School of the Communist Party of China since February 2021.
+In October 2019, he became secretary general of CCP Jiangsu Provincial Committee and party secretary of Jiangsu Provincial Organ Working Committee, and was admitted to member of the standing committee of the CCP Jiangsu Provincial Committee, the province's top authority.
+He concurrently served as head of Organization Department of CCP Jiangsu Provincial Committee and president of Jiangsu Party School of the CCP since February 2021.

 Career in Hubei

-In September 2021, he was despatched to central China's Hubei province, where he was named party chief of Wuhan, his first foray into a regional leadership role.
+In September 2021, he was dispatched to central China's Hubei province, where he was named party chief of Wuhan, his first foray into a regional leadership role.
 The position has been vacant for five months since Wang Zhonglin was promoted to governor of Hubei.